andrew/ultimate-awesome/README.md

 - [awesome-azure-policy](https://github.com/globalbao/awesome-azure-policy) - A curated list of blogs, videos, tutorials, code, tools, scripts, and anything useful to help you learn Azure Policy - by @JesseLoudon.
 - [frontend-tools](https://github.com/felipefialho/frontend-tools) - :fire_engine: Useful tools to frontenders.
 - [awesome-phaser](https://github.com/Raiper34/awesome-phaser) - A curated list of  awesome Phaser libraries, resources and shiny things.
+- [awesome-gui-agent](https://github.com/showlab/awesome-gui-agent) - 💻 A curated list of papers and resources for multi-modal Graphical User Interface (GUI) agents.
 - [awesome-os](https://github.com/zriyansh/awesome-os) - A collection of all big and small open-source clones of Linux, Windows, and macOS operating system and their software.
 - [awesome-deno-cn](https://github.com/hylerrix/awesome-deno-cn) - 🦖 长期维护！中文圈下与 Deno 相关的 Awesome 资源全图谱.
 - [AWS-Guide](https://github.com/mikeroyal/AWS-Guide) - Amazon Web Services (AWS) Guide.
 Learn all about Amazon Web Services Tools, Services, and Certifications.
 - [awesome-esolangs](https://github.com/angrykoala/awesome-esolangs) - Curated list of awesome Esoteric languages and resources.
+- [awesome-bluesky](https://github.com/notjuliet/awesome-bluesky) - A list of tools and clients available for the Bluesky platform.
 - [biblioteca-espanol-gratis](https://github.com/rosepac/biblioteca-espanol-gratis) - Awesome Programación, Diseño y Tecnología: Cursos y Libros GRATIS.
 - [VR-Awesome](https://github.com/Vytek/VR-Awesome) - VR Awesome List.
 - [lobe-chat-agents](https://github.com/lobehub/lobe-chat-agents) - 🤖 / 🏪 Agent Index - This is the agent index for LobeChat.
 It accesses index.json from this repository to display a list of available agents for LobeChat to the agent market.